Dry to Cooked Grain Conversions (Because Every Grain Is Different)

 Why does quinoa yield differently from rice?

-Quinoa has a lighter structure and absorbs liquid faster than most rice varieties, producing a fluffier texture and slightly higher volume per cup dry.
+Quinoa has a lighter structure than rice and absorbs liquid faster, which is why it ends up fluffier and slightly higher in volume per dry cup.

 Does rinsing grains change the final yield?

-Can I freeze cooked grains without changing their volume?
+Can I freeze cooked grains without losing volume?

 Are ancient grains harder to convert than modern grains?